Picovoice/porcupine/demo/rust/README.md

 ### File Demo

-The file demo uses Porcupine to scan for keywords in a wave file.
-The demo is mainly useful for quantitative performance benchmarking against a corpus of audio data.
+The file demo uses Porcupine to scan for keywords in a `.wav` file.
+The demo is mainly useful for quantitative performance benchmarking against a corpus of audio data. s
 Porcupine processes a 16kHz, single-channel audio stream.
 If a stereo file is provided it only processes the first (left) channel.
 The following processes a file looking for instances of the phrase "Picovoice":